decodelabs/genesis/docs/builds.md

 Genesis::$build->getHandler()->run();
 ```

-This call will work its way through the process, consuming all of the information your `BuildManifest` feeds it, and generating an active build folder.
+This call will work its way through the process, consuming all of the information your `BuildManifest` supplies it, and generates an active build folder.

 Your clear-build task should include: